Azure/azure-powershell/src/Network/Network/help/Set-AzVirtualNetworkGateway.md

 ```

 ### -BgpRouteTranslationForNat
-Flag to enable and disable BgpRouteTranslationForNat on this VirtualNetworkGateway
+This will enable and disable BgpRouteTranslationForNat on this VirtualNetworkGateway

 ```yaml
 Type: System.Nullable`1[System.Boolean]